williamhoos/testrepo/docs/source/sign_utilities.rst

     :width: 82%
     :alt: Remember Me Toggle Workflow
 |
 ..
-Warning:: Verify the "Remember Me" option works (and confirm it *only* works) when a returning seeking to access from a previously used hardware device?
+Warning:: Verify that the "Remember Me" option works (and confirm it **only** works) when a returning user seeks access from a previously used hardware device?

 ..
-Tip:: Add an option for Users to select "Remember Me" for their Site Key and Password from the Activate Account page.
+Tip:: Add an option for Users to select "Remember Me" for their Site Key and Password directly from the Activate Account page.

 ..
 Note:: Add active monitoring intellegence to identify suspicious user activity.